-In stock prediction work, processing stock prices as a time series analysis is typical, but few people consider the potential time dependency of the data.
-Zhao et al. \cite{zhao2017time} proposed a time-weighted LSTM model with trend retracement, which assigned weights to data based on the temporal nearness towards the data to be predicted.
-The hybrid models, a combination of LSTM with other models, are proposed to get better prediction performance.
-Polamuri et al. \cite{polamuri2021multi} proposed the Generative Adversarial Network based Hybrid Prediction Algorithm (GAN-HPA) to implement the Stock-GAN developed from a GAN-based framework.
-The framework takes different inputs, such as stock datasets and hyperparameters.
-The algorithm uses linear and non-linear models to extract features from the dataset.
-The hyperparameters and the pre-processing results are used as inputs to the LSTM, with the output of the generator and raw data being provided to the discriminator.
-Finally, they applied Bayesian approximation to adjust the parameters and update the prediction results.
-The main contribution of Wang et al. \cite{wang2021clvsa} was dynamically extracting potential representations of financial market trends from transaction data.
+In stock prediction research, it is common to process stock prices as a time series analysis, but few researchers take into account the potential time dependency of the data.
+Zhao et al. \cite{zhao2017time} proposed a time-weighted LSTM model with trend retracement, which assigns weights to data based on its temporal proximity to the data to be predicted.
+Hybrid models, which are a combination of LSTM with other models, have been proposed to improve prediction performance.
+Polamuri et al. \cite{polamuri2021multi} proposed the Generative Adversarial Network-based Hybrid Prediction Algorithm (GAN-HPA) to implement the Stock-GAN developed from a GAN-based framework.
+The framework takes various inputs, such as stock datasets and hyperparameters.
+Linear and non-linear models are used to extract features from the dataset, and the hyperparameters and pre-processing results are used as inputs to the LSTM.
+The output of the generator and raw data are provided to the discriminator, and Bayesian approximation is used to adjust the parameters and update the prediction results.
+Wang et al. \cite{wang2021clvsa} made a significant contribution by proposing a method for dynamically extracting potential representations of financial market trends from transaction data.
 They proposed a hybrid Convolutional LSTM-based Variational Sequence-to-Sequence model with Attention (CLVSA).
-The model consists of convolutional LSTM units and the sequence-to-sequence framework with self-attention and inter-attention mechanisms.
+The model consists of convolutional LSTM units and a sequence-to-sequence framework with self-attention and inter-attention mechanisms.

-Nguyen and Yoon \cite{nguyen2019novel} proposed a deep transfer with related stock information (DTRSI) framework involving stock relationships in predicting stock price movement.
-The LSTM cells are used when pre-training on large-scale data to obtain optimized parameters, and then the base model is fine-tuned using a small amount of target data to obtain the final model.
-They solved the overfitting problem due to insufficient sample size and considered the relationship between stocks.
+Nguyen and Yoon \cite{nguyen2019novel} developed a framework called deep transfer with related stock information (DTRSI) that takes into account stock relationships to predict stock price movements.
+To achieve this, the authors employed LSTM cells during pre-training on large-scale data to optimize parameters and then fine-tuned the base model using a small amount of target data to obtain the final model.
+This approach addresses the problem of overfitting due to the small sample size and accounts for the relationship between stocks.